ClayLipscomb/Odapter/README.md

 Odapter - a C# code generator for Oracle packages
 ========================================

-Odapter is a [single executable](/OdapterWnFrm/bin/Release) that generates C# adapter classes to provide integration with Oracle packages.
+Odapter is a [single executable desktop application](/OdapterWnFrm/bin/Release) that generates C# adapter classes to provide integration with Oracle packages.
 An adapter class handles the invocation of a package's procedures and the hydration of DTO collections from returned cursor results sets, both typed (record based) and untyped (simple REF CURSOR).
 From within the IDE, the generated C# provides the developer de facto compile-time resolution with the packages.
 Optionally, standalone C# DTOs can be generated from Oracle objects, tables and views.

 ### Minimum System Requirements

 * Oracle RDBMS 11g
 * Windows 64-bit
-* .NET Framework
+* .NET Versions
-    - 4.6.2 minimum for code generator
+    - .NET 4.6.2 minimum for code generator
-    - 4.0 minimum for destination project
+    - .NET 4.0 (minimum) or .NET 5 (minimum), for destination project
 * ODP.NET for destination project
-    - Managed Driver 12.2.1100, targeting .NET Framework 4.0 or higher
+    - Managed Driver 12.2.1100, targeting .NET 4.0 or higher

 ### Oracle to C# Translation Examples